-Your vehicle has been fitted with a HAL 1000 satellite location device, which has been installed in a concealed location.
-This will automatically send a message to your mobile phone if the vehicle is moved and, if it is being moved without your authority then it can be tracked wherever it may be taken.
+Your vehicle has been fitted with a Teletrac Trackstar TM470 satellite location device, which has been installed in a concealed location.
+This is a Thatcham category 6 approved device which uses sophisticated GPS technology to detect whether your vehicle has been moved illegally.